-Separate Federal and State Roles: Another leading priority for suppliers is to enact through federal legislation a clear distinction between federal and state authority over automated vehicles.
-This distinction is critical to prevent a conflicting patchwork of laws and rules governing the performance and operational requirements of automated vehicle technology, which should be regulated solely at the federal level.
+Separate Federal and State Roles: Another leading priority for suppliers is to enact, through federal legislation, a clear distinction between federal and state authority over automated vehicles.
+As the Committee's principles indicate, this distinction is critical to prevent a conflicting patchwork of laws and rules governing the performance and operational requirements of automated vehicle technology, which should be regulated solely at the federal level.
 MEMA agrees with the NHTSA FAVP guidelines indicating that the state role should address licensing, registration, insurance, and traffic regulations.
-Since some aspects of the FAVP's model state policy may unintentionally conflict with each other, but MEMA believes this could be resolved by federal legislation.
-Again, we appreciate and support the distinctions included in the draft legislation.
+Some aspects of the FAVP's model state policy may unintentionally conflict with each other, but MEMA believes this could be resolved by federal legislation.
+States should not be able to dictate system and design requirements for motor vehicle equipment.